modmuss50/mod-publish-plugin/README.md

 Please make sure to report all issues, and any suggestions on this Github repo!

 ## Basic usage
+Visit the [docs site](https://modmuss50.github.io/mod-publish-plugin/) for more detailed instructions.

 Add to your gradle plugins block:

 ```gradle
 plugins {
   id "me.modmuss50.mod-publish-plugin" version "0.2.0"